Difrat/Difrat/README.md

 ## Stack of used libraries

-aiohttp, aiogram, asincio
-bs4, lxml, reqests,
+aiohttp, aiogram, asincio, aioschedule bs4, lxml, reqests, json, csv, psycopg2, os, sys,
-json, csv
-os, sys,

 <!--
 **Difrat/Difrat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.